sagemath/sagewiki_to_gh-2022-10-10/days4/projects/numbertheory.md

 These sub-projects will be worked on as interest exists.
 We will decide which of these get done on Tuesday during the strategy session (4:30-5:00).

- * [:days4/projects/numbertheory/padic_lseries: p-adic L-series of elliptic curves] : Christian Wuthrich and I will do a lot along these lines the week before.
+ * (done) [:days4/projects/numbertheory/padic_lseries: p-adic L-series of elliptic curves] : Christian Wuthrich and I will do a lot along these lines the week before.
 Finishing this off at SAGE Days might be really interesting.

  * Kiran Kedlaya: I would love to have [:days4/projects/numbertheory/jacobians: Arithmetic on Jacobians of Hyperelliptic Curves] (Cantor's method), ideally SageX'd.
 I don't know whether this could be ported from MAGMA.